Command Line Management

-- Automate virtual service management when working with HPE test automation tools.
-For details on working with the HPE test automation tools, see Automation Test Tool Integration.
+- Automate virtual service management when working with other test automation tools.
+For details on working with the Micro Focus test automation tools, see Test Automation Tool Integration.

 - Deploy a virtual service on multiple Service Virtualization Servers.
 For details, see Deploy a Virtual Service on Multiple Service Virtualization Servers.